Treatment Center Setting

 TREATMENT & ASSESSMENT

 Clients participate in regular one-on-one counseling, group therapy, and family counseling, as well as experiential activities such as equine therapy, yoga, mindfulness meditation, and art or music therapy.
-The principles of the 12-Steps are introduced and taught as a foundation for recovery.
+The principles of 12-Steps are introduced and taught as a foundation for recovery.
 A two-day family program is also offered.

 ACCOMMODATIONS & AMENITIES

 The 32-bed facility offers both shared and private rooms, and features an on-site gym and a full-time chef.
 The six polled on the matter generally approved of the quality of the accommodations, as well as the opportunities for exercise and leisure activities.